Who Tells Luang Prabang’s Story — and With What Responsibility?

 III.
 Living Heritage, Not a Visual Product

-Rituals are not staged performances.
+Rituals are not performances arranged for observation.

-Silence is not a stylistic choice.
+Silence is not an artistic mood.

-Temples are not decorative backdrops.
+Temples are not decorative backgrounds.

 IV.
 Continuity as Perspective